Marko Hietala: Personal life

-Hietala has two children with his ex-wife Manki, twin boys Antto and Miro.
-His family currently live in Kuopio, Finland.
+Hietala has two children with his ex-wife Manki, twin boys Antto and Miro (born in 2001).
+They lived in Kuopio, Finland.
 When he is not touring, he enjoys reading books, playing video games, and watching movies.
 He especially likes fantasy, horror and science fiction books.
 In 2016, a Finnish newspaper reported that Hietala had filed for divorce.
-In August 2018, he married Camila Cavalcanti.
-He and his wife have a daughter, and live in Spain.
+In August 2018, he married Camila (Cavalcanti) Hietala.
+He and his wife have a daughter and live in Spain.

-Born "Marko", Hietala has been regularly credited throughout his career as "Marco".
-He said he adopted the version with "c" when he was young and trying to sound "cool", but that now it doesn't matter to him anymore.
-Starting from Mustan sydämen rovio, he intends to be credited as Marko in all his future projects.
+Born Marko, Hietala has been regularly credited throughout his career as Marco.
+He said he adopted the version with "c" when he was young and trying to sound "cool".
+Starting with Mustan Sydämen Rovio, he will be credited as Marko.
 He also referred to the "Marco" spelling as "the last lie I had constructed about myself".